TTP

 (I had friends who would take different flights to the same destination, thinking that if one plane crashed, the other parent would survive for the children.
 I hastened to tell them that if they really wanted to be safe they should take the same plane, but different taxis to the airport, because the taxi ride was the really dangerous part of the trip.)

-Turkey received more than 20 million foreign visitors in 2005.
+Turkey receives more than 20 million foreign visitors per year.
 Those injured in terrorist incidents may equal about 0.00005% of that number.
 Far more will be injured in freak accidents, or accidents while driving or riding—and this percentage, too, is still vanishingly small.
 None.
 Zero!
-Were injured in a war
+Were injured in a war.

 Most visitors find that they have concerns about political violence only before their trip, and after they arrive at their destination they experience the normal daily life of the place, and don't even think of terrorism at all—unless there's a headline.